MaximRouiller/blog.decayingcode.com/source/_draft/lift-and-shift.md

 ### When to re-architecture

 #### Big Data

 The cloud offers many things that allows you to focus on the business rather than on the technical details.
 If you have a farm of servers internally doing Big Data, you might want to avoid converting those to the cloud.
 Those might just end up costing you more money than you would save.

 What could be done is leverage Azure Big Data offering.
 Azure offers [HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/), [Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning/) and [SQL Data Warehouses](https://azure.microsoft.com/en-us/services/sql-data-warehouse/).

 Most of those tools will allow you to sift through terabytes of data and allow you extract trends and valuable insights on your data.
 They will also be less costly than to run than a fleet of powerful virtual machines that are dedicated to this purpose.

+#### Big Compute

+If you have tons of computational job to do, you might think that having a local infrastructure is the only way to go.
+The problem you are facing is probably that you are capping your processing power or that you just can't transfer fast enough to those processing nodes.
+At that moment, you think about optimizing your servers, your network infrastructure, etc.

+This is a race which has already been ran by Microsoft and other companies.
+You already have the data and how to process it.
+Let Microsoft handle the infrastructure.
+You don't need to build the perfect HPC farm.
+Check Microsoft [Big Compute](https://azure.microsoft.com/en-us/solutions/big-compute/) solution and do focus on solving problems rather than infrastructure.

 #### Simpler applications